 UrbanShift Geospatial Planning Lab in Bitung: Strategizing for Sustainable Economic Growth

-The two-day Lab in Bitung will explore how geospatial data can support sustainable urban growth and tourism, bringing together local officials and experts from WRI, ICLEI, and the World Bank.
+The two-day Lab in Bitung explored how geospatial data can support sustainable urban growth and tourism, bringing together local officials and experts from WRI, ICLEI, and the World Bank.

 Bitung City is at a turning point—experiencing rapid urban growth while striving to protect its rich biodiversity and natural tourism assets.
-To support this delicate balance, UrbanShift is organizing a two-day geospatial analysis lab in Bitung to help local stakeholders align spatial planning with biodiversity conservation and sustainable economic development.
+To support this delicate balance, UrbanShift organized a two-day geospatial analysis lab in Bitung to help local stakeholders align spatial planning with biodiversity conservation and sustainable economic development.

-Using high-resolution geospatial data and participatory mapping, the Lab will explore how Bitung’s expansion intersects with sensitive ecological zones, and how nature-positive solutions can strengthen tourism potential and local livelihoods.
-Participants will co-develop targeted strategies to shape Bitung’s urban future in a way that protects both people and ecosystems.
+Using high-resolution geospatial data and participatory mapping, the Lab explored how Bitung’s expansion intersects with sensitive ecological zones, and how nature-positive solutions can strengthen tourism potential and local livelihoods.
+Participants co-developed targeted strategies to shape Bitung’s urban future in a way that protects both people and ecosystems.

-The Bitung Lab will combine spatial analysis with policy dialogue and technical exercises, centered around:
+The Bitung Lab combined spatial analysis with policy dialogue and technical exercises, centered around:

 -